 This is the precise reason why communities are great.
 They already have your audience, they save you a bunch of time that would otherwise go on research and it's a fantastic way to connect and build genuine relationships with people.

 Slack communities too...
 It's not only Facebook, you know.! 😇

 Plus, a lot of people picked this up, talked about it and some also shared it on their profiles.

-The outcome was a solid number of initial signups and, of course, their names and emails.
+The outcome of this event promotion strategy part was a solid number of initial signups and, of course, their names and emails.

 You know what that means...

 It's time to do some email outreach!

 Using email outreach to decrease the no-show rate

 At this point, we already knew a few things that made cold email creation more fun:

 - A lot of people already registered, so there was no need to sell